 NC Only: 3.
-NC regionals will only be focusing on parts 3.a – c (Qualitative Analysis) 3.d iii.
-(Recyclable Plastics), and 3.f. iii and iv.
-(Shoeprints, tire treads, and soil).
-Other topics listed in the rules will not be addressed at regionals, but MAY be covered for the state tournament test.
-Additional questions may be asked on general lab safety and procedure and chemical and physical properties and common uses of the unknown substances in parts 3a, b, & c.
+NC regionals will only be focusing on parts 3.c (Qualitative Analysis of solids and metals) 3.d (Hair and Fibers), and 3.f, ii and v.
+(DNA and Splatters).
+There will be at least one mixture at regional tournaments.
+Other topics listed in the rules will not be addressed at regionals, but MAY be covered at the state tournament.
+Additional questions may be asked on general lab safety and procedure and chemical and physical properties and common uses of the substances in part 3.c. updated 9/6/2018

 This is a Lab based event.
 Teams will be given a crime scenario which they will be asked to solve based on evidence they gather and test.

 The evidence topic for 2018 in NC is Powders, Recyclable Plastics, and Shoeprints, tire treads, and soil.
 Teams will then be asked to analyze the information they have gathered to identify a suspect and solve the crime.